-Whether you’re seeking adrenaline-fuelled adventure or a romantic trip away, you’re sure to be surprised by a trip to Reykjavik.
+Whether you’re seeking adrenaline-fuelled adventure or a romantic trip away, you’re sure to be surprised by a trip a Reykjavik holiday.
 From its infectious atmosphere to its captivating culture.
 Indulge in delicious local cuisine, enjoy a stroll along the harbourfront or take advantage of the therapeutic properties of the Blue Lagoon.
 There are numerous things to keep you occupied in Iceland’s laid-back capital.

-Booking your holiday to Reykjavik with easyJet holidays is a great way to enjoy your next city break, entirely hassle-free.
+Booking your Reykjavik city breaks with easyJet holidays is a great way to enjoy your next city break, entirely hassle-free.
 Best of all, you’ll save on your trip when you book your flight and hotel together with easyJet holidays, leaving you with plenty of pocket money for your getaway.